phygrid/build-phygrid/README.md

-# Phygrid Developer Documentation 🚀
+# PhyStack Developer Documentation 🚀

 The site is organized using a folder-based structure, with support for MDX files.